Charge density waves and electronic properties of superconducting kagome metals

-For all three compounds, the optimized SD and ISD structures are locally stable.
-The imaginary frequencies disappear in their phonon spectra except a faint soft feature in the SD case (see more details in the Supplementary Material (SM)\cite{SM}).
-We find that the SD phase is higher in energy than the ISD phase for all the three materials.
-As shown in Fig. \ref{fig2_tot_energy}, the ISD phase is more and more energetically favored from K, to Rb and Cs.
-Besides, the distortion also becomes larger from K, to Rb and Cs.
-Therefore, the ISD is more likely the ground state structure, compared to the SD, in the $2\times 2$ CDW phase.
-This observation will be verified by the STM images in Section \ref{section-stm}.
+The optimized SD and ISD structures are locally stable for all three compounds, where the breathing deformation reduces the total energy.
+The imaginary frequencies disappear in their phonon spectra except for a faint soft feature in the SD case (see more details in the Supplementary Material (SM)\cite{SM}).
+It should be noted that structure optimizations are independent from phonon calculations.
+We find that the SD phase is higher in energy than the ISD phase for all three materials.
+As shown in Fig. \ref{fig2_tot_energy}, from K, to Rb and Cs, the ISD phase is more energetically favored, and the lattice displacement also becomes larger and larger.
+Therefore, the ISD phase is more likely the ground state structure than SD in the $2\times 2$ CDW.
+In addition, the calculated diffraction pattern of ISD agrees better with experiments\cite{Ortiz2020CVS} than that of SD\cite{SM}.
+The ISD phase will be verified further by simulated STM images in the following.

 The CDW is induced by the Peierls instability related to the Fermi surface nesting and phonon softening\cite{peierls1996quantum,Kohn1959}.
 The $q$ vector of the soft phonon at $M$ coincides with the Fermi nesting vector between neighboring van Hove singularities in the Fermi surface of $A$V$_3$Sb$_5$ (see Fig.\ref{fig3_band}).
-As a consequence, the CDW deformation strongly reduces the density of states (DOS) at the Fermi energy by suppressing the van Hove singularities.
-Related Fermi surface nesting, CDW and their competition with superconductivity are extensively discussed for the kagome lattice model in literature\cite{Wen2010,Yu2012,Kiesel2013,Wang2013}.
+Consequently, the CDW deformation strongly decreases the density of states (DOS) at the Fermi energy by suppressing the van Hove singularities.
+Related Fermi surface nesting, CDW, and their competition with superconductivity are extensively discussed for the kagome lattice model in literature\cite{Wen2010,Yu2012,Kiesel2013,Wang2013}.
+Additionally, the phonon-softening at $M$ and $L$ can be suppressed if we artificially increase the \textit{electron} temperature in DFT calculations \cite{SM}.
+Therefore, the electronic instability may play an essential role to drive the CDW transition, compared to phonons.